SilvaUnCompte/International-Groceries-Helper/README.md

 Now I feel stupid every time I think, “Oh my God, $22.95 for a juice?!”
 But with one finger, I can find out the real price without checking if the conversion rate has changed (Mmf...).

-Addendum: feel free to be as lazy as me and install the progressive web app ahah
+Addendum: feel free to be as lazy as me and install the progressive web app [here](https://groceries-helper.oneiricforge.com).